Skip to content

 Burns, 48, is seeking reelection to a ninth term to represent the reddening 72nd Pennsylvania House District, which Trump won by 15 percentage points in 2020.
 It’s one of a few competitive races that will determine which party controls the state House.

 Burns’ opponent, Republican Amy Bradley, is a local chamber of commerce leader who helped lead the city redevelopment project Vision Together 2025.
-The project has been criticized by Burns and the local community for its proposed refugee resettlement plan.
+The project has been criticized by Burns and the local community for its proposed refugee resettlement plan, which Bradley played a key part in devising and communicating to the public according to meeting minutes from the time.

 Burns is one of few Democrats left who represent rural parts of the state, as longtime Democratic strongholds in Western Pennsylvania and rural areas become more conservative, while suburban areas in Southeastern Pennsylvania shift blue.